-6 Hair Hacks For Growing Out Short Hair When It Seems Impossible
+6 Hacks For Growing Out Your Hair

 Short hair can look absolutely amazing, but growing out a short haircut can feel like a months-long painful ordeal.
 Transitioning from short to long hair, however, doesn't have to be torture, and there are plenty of tips for keeping your haircut styling at every stage.

 Basically, we've all been there — even hair professionals.
 I personally have spent months of my life feeling unhappy with my hair while it was in the dreaded in-between stage.
 But there are things you can do to make your hair grow longer and healthier, quicker.
 And there are also styling tips to help you look cute along the way.

 "I really do believe there are things that you can do to create an environment for more hair growth," co-founder and CEO of Miss Jessie's Miko Branch says.
 She points to everything from protective styles to vitamins to help the process, both of which are essentials detailed below.

 If you're currently in the midst of growing out short hair and are beginning to feel desperate, don't panic; here are seven hair hacks for growing out short hair.

 Scheduling regular trims helps to keep on the right growing path, catching split ends and tangles before they can compromise new hair growth.